 Fantasy Football Week 14: Matt Camp's Fantasy Big Board

-Here's the first look at points-per-reception (PPR) rankings for Week 14.
-These will change throughout the week and up to Sunday's action as we get more information about injuries and limitations, so make sure to bookmark this page for my full rankings in both PPR and non-PPR formats.
+Here’s the first look at points-per-reception (PPR) rankings for Week 14.
+These will change throughout the week and up to Sunday's action as we get more information about injuries and limitations, so make sure to bookmark this page for my full rankings for all scoring formats.

 I present my top 100 players (minus quarterbacks) for the week as a way to help determine your flex spots.
 You may favor a certain position or player over another based on his role and/or your scoring rules.